shivannis/xandr-docs-public/xandr-docs/articles/monetize/getting-started-with-key-value-targeting.md

 > [!IMPORTANT]
 > To target a placement using Key/Value Targeting and generate accurate reporting on impression delivery, it is mandatory to define a specific Value for each Key in
 > Microsoft Monetize.
-In Xandr Invest, the line item needs to target the specific pre-defined values in [key/value targeting](key-value-targeting.md).
+In Microsoft Invest, the line item needs to target the specific pre-defined values in [key/value targeting](key-value-targeting.md).

 ## From the API